 Quartz is one of the most popular countertop materials in homes today.
 In fact, about 40% of homeowners report that they chose quartz in their kitchen renovation projects.

 Versatile and durable, quartz makes the perfect material for countertops.
-No wonder so many homeowners are keen to install it in their kitchen.
+No wonder so many homeowners are keen to install it in their kitchens.
 Some homeowners, however, are looking for something different.
 The good news is that there are plenty of countertop alternatives to quartz.

 Whether you are replacing your countertops or just at the beginning stage of remodelling your kitchen, there are many options to choose from.
 Check out this list of the six best quartz countertop alternatives.

-1. Solid Surface Countertop
+1. Countertop Alternative – Solid Surface

 Solid surface countertops are great because they’re easily customizable and often made to order.